cyberlooper/OpenFLIXR2.SetupScript/README.md

 ## Information
 A script to help with OpenFLIXR setup.

+****
+**IMPORTANT!**
+This script is no longer maintained and looking for a maintainer.
+If you are interested in maintaining this script, please post a message on the OpenFLIXR Discord server.

+You may continue using OpenFLIXR as is but support will be limited until a maintainer is found to update the code, etc.
+****

 NOTE: While this will help you get started, it doesn't get you to a fully functioning box, you will still need to do some configuring of the various applications once complete.

 ## Usage